-On February 18, a fifteen-year old British tourist called Scarlette Keeling was found dead on Anjuna beach, Goa.
+On February 18, a fifteen-year-old British tourist called Scarlette Keeling was found dead on Anjuna Beach, Goa.
 Death by drowning was the initial statement by the police.
-Scarlette’s mother, Fiona Mackeown pressed for furthur investigation, pointing out the bruises on the girl’s body as an indication of rape and murder.
-As the media and police dug deeper into the case, new facts came in light in the form of drugs and sex trade.
+Scarlette’s mother, Fiona Mackeown pressed for further investigation, pointing out the bruises on the girl’s body as an indication of rape and murder.
+As the media and police dug deeper into the case, new facts came to light in the form of drugs and sex trade.

-The most recent news on the case is that the police has confessions from the prime suspects, Placido Carvalho and Samson D’souza.
+The most recent news on the case is that the police have confessions from the prime suspects, Placido Carvalho and Samson D’souza.
 Both have been booked for murder and rape.

 He liked fast cars and drove a Skoda.
 Like a lot of Indian teenagers, he was also very active on Orkut.
 Adnan was kidnapped for ransom by some people he met through the social networking site.
 As the police noose got tighter, the trio panicked and killed their hostage.